Zemelware/Terminal-Colors/README.md

 from TerminalColors import *
 ```

-Use the "printColor" function to print text that can be stylized with color and other styles (eg. bold, italics, etc.)
+Use the "printColor" function to print text that can be stylized with color and other styles (eg. bold, italics, etc.).
+The "inputColor" function is used to add color to input text, and is used the same way as the printColor function.

 ```py
 printColor(text, *styles)